v-iashin/EM/README.md

 *17/10/2016*

-This is my attempt to code EM-algorithm for two 1-D Gaussian distributions on [vanilla] Python.
+This is my attempt to code the EM-algorithm for the special (1D) case for two distributions.

 This code was submitted as homework at my University.